affinitydb/doc/pathSQL reference.md

 STDDEV_SAMP(expression)           Returns the sample standard deviation (/n-1) of a set of numbers.
 The formula used to calculate the sample standard deviation is: STDDEV_SAMP = SQRT(VAR_SAMP)

 The 'expression' can be a list of values or a collection.
 If a collection is specified, the function will include all its elements in the calculation.
-These functions can also support [DISTINCT/ALL qualifier](#distinctall-qualifier) to indicate we should calculate the duplicate value in the expression or not, e.g. AVG(DISTINCT expression).
+These functions can also support [DISTINCT/ALL qualifier](#distinctall-qualifier) to indicate whether or not duplicate values should be included in the expression, e.g. AVG(DISTINCT expression).

 ### String Operators

 Operator              Description
 --------              -----------
 ||                    string concatenation

 ### String Functions